What is Susac's syndrome?

-Because its symptoms are similar to those of a number of other diseases---such as multiple sclerosis, ADEM, encephalitis, meningitis, lupus, and CNS vasculitis---Susac's syndrome may be misdiagnosed.
+Because its symptoms are similar to those of a number of other diseases—such as multiple sclerosis, ADEM, encephalitis, meningitis, lupus, and CNS vasculitis—Susac's syndrome may be difficult to diagnose.

 How is Susac's syndrome treated?

 Susac's syndrome is best treated as soon as possible with an aggressive, long-term course of drugs that suppress the immune system, such as steroids.
-Some medications include:
+Medications may include:

 - Intravenous methylprednisolone